Johnny Ford

 Rachael: So, the first one is, when did you first hear about drag and what was your initial reaction to it?

-Johnny: When I first saw or heard about drag, I was a little apprehensive just because I didn’t fully understand, like why people wanted to do it or you know what the value was.
-And so I thought it was a little over the top, a little too crazy for me.
-But as I got closer to it, and I really started to understand the art form and started to really appreciate it and get more into it and then eventually get involved myself.
+Johnny: When I first saw or heard about drag, I was a little apprehensive just because I didn’t fully understand, like, why people wanted to do it or, you know, what the value was.
+And so, I thought it was a little over the top, a little too crazy for me.
+But as I got closer to it, and I really started to understand the art form, um, I started to really appreciate it and get more into it, so then [unclear] eventually, obviously, tried it myself.

-Johnny: I started performing about two years ago, in the gay scene in Chicago.
-And so one of my first opportunities was actually a charity event where they were raising money for some local nonprofit and they had folks do drag to raise money.
+Johnny: I started performing about two years ago, um, in the gay scene in Chicago.
+And so, one of my first opportunities was actually a charity event, where folks were raising money for some local nonprofit, and they had folks, like, do drag to raise money.

 Rachael: No, you’re good.
 How did your family, friends, and other loved ones receive you becoming a drag artist?

-Johnny: Yeah, I had a lot of support from my friends and my family, as it relates to drag.
+Johnny: Yeah, I had a lot of support from my friends and my family as it relates to drag.
 There weren’t a whole lot of questions, I think it was like a very slow evolution.
-People like starting to see me play around with makeup and like do this charity event and then, you know, picking up from there so it was pretty natural and I’ve gotten like a ton of support from my friend group, who like would actively go out to my shows or share my posts and stuff like that.
+People were, like, starting to see me play around with makeup and, like, do this charity event, and then, you know, picking up from there.
+So, it was pretty natural, and I’ve gotten, like, a ton of support from my friend group, who, like, would actively go out to my shows or share my posts and stuff like that.

 Rachael: That’s awesome.
-For the next one, there are a lot of terms for types and styles of drag from drag queen and drag king to glamour queen, male impersonator, comedy queen, bearded queen, queer artist, bio-queen, camp queen, among with others.
+For the next one, there are a lot of terms for types and styles of drag from drag queen and drag king to glamor queen, male impersonator, comedy queen, bearded queen, queer artist, bioqueen and camp queen, among with others.
 Are there any particular labels you would use to characterize your drag?

-Johnny: Yeah.
-I just try not to label myself as it relates to my drag because I just really appreciate the flexibility for being creative, but if I had to describe my current drag aesthetic, it’s definitely more of like a look queen.
-So I really am drawn to the aesthetic, and putting an outfit together, and the cohesion with the makeup and so I guess that’s where I consider myself as an artist, more of a like a look—
+Johnny: I, I just try not to label myself as it relates to my drag because I just really appreciate the flexibility to be creative.
+But if I had to describe my current drag aesthetic, it’s definitely more of, like, a look queen.
+So, I really am drawn to the aesthetics and putting an outfit together and the cohesion with the makeup.
+And so, I guess that’s where I consider myself as an artist, as a… just more of a, like, a looks…

 Rachael: Who or what has influenced your drag?

 Johnny: Who has influenced my drag?
 Um, lots of other drag queens.
-So lots of like, female artists.
-So I’m really inspired by artists like Brooke Candy, Rico Nasty, like Pabllo Vittar, really empowered by these artists that are out there, kind of sharing a new vision or being bold and doing something different, I absolutely love that.
+[Laughter] Um, so… and lots of, like, female artists.
+So, I’m really inspired by artists like Brooke Candy, Rico Nasty, um, like Pabllo Vittar, really empowered by these artists that are out there, kind of, sharing a new vision or being bold and doing something different, I absolutely love that.

 Rachael: Gotcha.
 Yeah.
-Can you talk about what your life is like as a drag artist, like, are you a part of a drag family or house or collective, like how often do you perform?
-What goes on getting ready for performance, and like what are your challenges?
+Can you talk about what your life is like as a drag artist?
+Like, are you a part of a drag family or house or collective?
+Like, how often do you perform?
+What goes on getting ready for performance?
+And, like, what are your challenges and whatnot?

-Johnny: Yeah.
-The drag community is like, so energizing and incredibly diverse.
-Which I appreciate so much.
-I’m not in a drag family, but I have met so many really incredible artists through drag, that inspired me to do more.
-I love to collaborate with other artists.
-In general, I am not part of a family or collective necessarily, but I still consider myself pretty fresh in the scene.
-And so, I’m sure, you know as I grow and make more connections, you know, who knows.
-The sky is the limit.
+Johnny: Sure.
+The drag community is, like, so energizing and incredibly diverse, which I appreciate so much.
+I’m not in a drag family, but I have met so many really incredible artists through drag that inspired me to do more.
+And I love to collaborate with other artists.
+So, in general, you know, I am not part of a, a family or a collective necessarily.
+But I still consider myself pretty fresh in the scene, and so, I’m sure, you know, as I grow and make more connections, you know, who knows?
+Like, the sky is the limit.

-Johnny: I performed a hell of a lot more often before covid.
+Johnny: Oh [laughs], I performed a hell of a lot more now than before COVID.

 Rachael: Oh yeah.

-Johnny: But you know, and then before then, it was a lot of performing at the bars.
-In Chicago, we’re very lucky to have several queer spaces that include drag and pay for it.
-So I’ve performed at several clubs in Chicago like Splash, Berlin, Scarlet.
+Johnny: But, you know, and then, before then, it was a lot of performing at the bars.
+So, in Chicago, we’re very lucky to have several queer spaces that include drag and, and pay for it.
+So, I’ve performed at several clubs in Chicago like Splash, Berlin, Scarlet.
 So, I’m very lucky to have done that.
-In general, for performing, I would do it a couple times a month, and then you know if I were to enter a competition like I did a couple years ago, I was performing every week.
+In general, um, performing, I would do, like, [unclear] a couple times a month.
+Um, and then, you know, if I were to enter into a competition, like I did a couple years ago, I was performing every week.

 Rachael: What would you say are your biggest challenges to doing drag and being a drag artist?